enthought/traitsui/docs/source/traitsui_user_manual/factories_basic.rst

 ..
 NOTE:: Image enumeration editors do not use ImageResource.

-   Unlike most other images in the Traits and Traits UI packages, images in the wxWindows implementation of image enumeration editors do not use the PyFace ImageResource class.
+   Unlike most other images in the Traits and TraitsUI packages, images in the wxWindows implementation of image enumeration editors do not use the PyFace ImageResource class.